 Mark and I parked in Birling Gap and set off.
 It was a little bit bracing.

 At the end of the Sisters we dropped down into Cuckmere Haven, circling round on ourselves to see the cliffs.
 The cliff faces are chiefly noticeable for the fact that they are big and white, but in fact they are worth a closer look.
-They took millions of years to form, but are now at the end of their life.
+They took millions of years to form (I have been corrected on this point – see Oomkees’ comment below), but are now at the end of their life.
 Soon they will fall into the sea.
 Surely, therefore, they are deserving of a few minutes of time.

 They have thin dark lines in them, running horizontally across their faces.